 What Trump May Be Missing In Those Polls He Calls Fake

-As President Trump attends the G-20 summit meeting in Japan this week, a score of Democrats who want his job are debating in Miami — vying for a nomination that looks increasingly worth having.
+As President Trump attends the G-20 summit in Japan this week, a score of Democrats who want his job are debating in Miami — vying for a nomination that looks increasingly worth having.

 Major polls taken in the late spring showed President Trump trailing his top Democratic challengers both nationwide and in key states where the 2020 election will be decided.
 One recent Fox News poll, for example, showed Trump trailing prospective challengers Joe Biden and Bernie Sanders by 10 and 9 percentage points, respectively.

 Weak polls are not a new thing in the Trump presidency.
-In 2016, polls showed candidate Trump losing right up until they day he was elected.
+In 2016, polls showed candidate Trump losing right up until the day he was elected.
 (Cliffhanger wins in several swing states produced his Electoral College majority, even as he lost the national popular vote by nearly 2 percentage points.)

 The president himself has long since made a habit of dismissing polls, or at least those he doesn't like, as one more example of "fake news."